Antisymmetric Mueller generator as the universal origin of geometric phase in classical polarization and quantum two-level systems: Introduction

-On the quantum side, we show that the same antisymmetric structure appears in the adjoint action of any $\mathrm{SU}(2)$ unitary operator on a qubit.
-The Bloch vector of a pure qubit state evolves as $\mathbf{r}(t) = R(t)\,\mathbf{r}(0)$, where $R(t)\in\mathrm{SO}(3)$ is a continuous one-parameter family of rotations and its instantaneous generator $A(t)$, defined by $\dot{R}(t) = A(t) R(t)$, is an antisymmetric matrix.
-We demonstrate that the geometric phase of a pure qubit state is fully determined by this antisymmetric generator, independently of whether the evolution is adiabatic or nonadiabatic, cyclic or noncyclic.
+A practical point is that a Mueller (or adjoint) matrix describes an one-step state transformation, whereas a geometric phase is associated with a \emph{path} on the Poincar\'e/Bloch sphere.
+The connection is local: the antisymmetric block yields the angular-velocity generator that drives the tangential motion of the Stokes/Bloch vector.
+When a device parameter varies continuously (e.g., along propagation in a birefringent medium or under rotation of a wave plate), or when a sequence of such transformations is applied, the state traces a curve; the accumulated geometric phase then follows from the solid angle enclosed by that curve.
+In this sense, identifying $A$ is a differential statement: it fixes the instantaneous tangential velocity and thereby the geometric phase accumulated along any path.

+In this work we make this correspondence algebraically explicit and operational.
+We identify the antisymmetric Mueller generator, namely the antisymmetric part of the adjoint $\mathrm{SU}(2)$ action on the Stokes vector, as the universal kernel for geometric phase in both classical polarization optics and quantum two-level systems.
+On the classical side, we show that for any ideal retarder the antisymmetric $3\times 3$ block of its Mueller matrix completely encodes the angular-velocity pseudovector that drives the tangential component of the Stokes-vector motion and therefore fully determines the Pancharatnam--Berry phase, while the complementary symmetric block is geometrically neutral.
+On the quantum side, we show that the same antisymmetric generator arises in the adjoint action of $\mathrm{SU}(2)$ unitaries on the Bloch sphere and fully determines the geometric phase of pure qubit states, independently of adiabaticity or cyclicity.
 The role of the antisymmetric generator is again to encode the instantaneous angular velocity of the Bloch vector and, more specifically, the tangential component of this velocity on the Bloch sphere, which is the only part that contributes to the geometric phase.

 These results identify a single algebraic structure underlying PB phases in classical polarization and geometric phases in quantum two-level systems: the antisymmetric part of the adjoint $\mathrm{SU}(2)$ generator.
-This viewpoint is also operational.
-In classical experiments, the relevant antisymmetric block can be extracted directly from a measured Mueller matrix of an ideal retarder.
+Beyond providing a unified conceptual framework, this viewpoint is operational.
+In classical experiments, the antisymmetric Mueller generator can be extracted directly from a measured Mueller matrix of an ideal retarder.
 In quantum experiments, the same antisymmetric generator can be reconstructed from process tomography through the adjoint map acting on the Bloch vector.
-In both cases this yields a simple criterion for isolating geometric-phase contributions and for diagnosing transformations where geometric phases are controlled or suppressed.
+In both cases this yields a practical criterion for isolating geometric-phase contributions and for designing or diagnosing transformations where geometric phases are controlled or suppressed.